Contrast Shower Benefits – Boost Your Blood Circulation And Health

 Regular contrast showering may boost your immune system’s effectiveness.
 The temperature shifts stimulate leukocyte (white blood cell) production and movement, enhancing your body’s natural defense mechanisms.

 Additionally, the improved circulation helps immune cells reach potential infection sites more efficiently.
-Many who practice contrast showering report fewer seasonal illnesses and faster recovery when they do get sick.
+Many who practice contrast showering report fewer seasonal illnesses and faster recovery when they get sick.

 4. Increased Energy and Alertness